gJigsaw/fn_graph/docs/source/usage.md

 ## Building up logic

-That principle idea behind Fn Graph is to use the names of a functions arguments to find that functions dependencies, and hence wire up the graph.
+That principle idea behind Fn Graph is to use the names of a functions arguments to find that function's dependencies, and hence wire up the graph.

 There are multiple methods to add functions to the graph, all of them use the underlying `update` function.
 In the most direct form update takes keyword arguments, the keyword defines